 Since joining Macquarie in 2000, Martyn has played a substantial role in developing Macquarie’s expertise as an investor in airports, is a strategic adviser to Sydney airport and was formerly on the boards of Bristol, Brussels, Copenhagen, Sydney and Rome airports.
 He also held various roles at BAA, including Director of Corporate Strategy and Head of Finance at Heathrow Airport.

-Steve Szalay, Managing Director, Aberdeen International Airport
+Roger Hunt, Interim Managing Director, Aberdeen International Airport

 Having first joined Aberdeen International Airport in 2011 as Head of HR, Roger went on to become Operations Director in 2013.
 He subsequently joined the AGS executive team in 2015.
 Roger previously spent 26 years with the Royal Bank of Scotland Group, leaving the role of Global Implementation Manager in 2009 to become Head of HR in the Scottish Prison Service.

 Roger is an experienced and valued member of the AGS executive team, and will lead the airport on an interim basis as we work with airlines to assist their plans for restarting passenger services.